MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: Conclusion

 This work develops the first parallel corpus for Indian languages in the legal domain.
 We benchmark several MT systems using the corpus, including both automatic evaluation and a human survey by Law students.
 This work yields important insights for the future: (1)~It is necessary to improve existing MT systems for effective use in the legal domain.
 We indicate where to improve, by listing common errors committed by some of the MT systems (Table~\ref{tab:MT-error-analysis}).
 (2)~Automatic metrics correlate well with human scores only for EN-to-HI translation, but not for other Indian languages; hence better automatic metrics need to be devised for the legal domain, especially for quantifying the suitability of translated text for legal drafting (SLU).
 We also demonstrate the applicability of the \corpus{} corpus for improving MT systems by fine-tuning them.
 We believe that the corpus as well as the insights derived from this study will be important to improve the translation of legal text to Indian languages, a task that is critical for making justice accessible to millions of Indians.

-Finally, we wish to emphasize that we are \textit{not} advocating the direct deployment of MT models in the litigation process by replacing the humans involved (such as the Law practitioners who manually translate legal documents).
-In fact, our study itself shows that modern MT systems often commit different types of errors in legal translations, and hence it can be risky to rely on MT systems alone.
-Rather, the study is performed keeping in mind that automatic MT systems can hugely speed up the litigation process, which can be highly beneficial in countries with an overburdened legal system, such as India.
-We advocate a human-in-the-loop approach where an existing MT system can be used as a first step to generate a draft translation, which can then be checked by a domain expert to correct errors, to make the language more precise where necessary, and so on.
+Our study highlights that existing state-of-the-art MT systems often commit various errors in legal translations.
+Therefore, we do \textit{not} advocate for the direct replacement of human translators (such as law practitioners who manually translate legal documents) with existing MT models.
+Rather, the study is performed keeping in mind that automatic MT systems can significantly speed up the litigation process, which is highly beneficial in countries with overburdened legal systems, such as India.
+Therefore, we wish to advocate a \textit{human-in-the-loop} approach where, as a first step, an existing MT system (e.g., the top performers over MILPaC) can be used to generate initial drafts, significantly expediting the translation process.
+Then, these drafts should be reviewed by a domain expert to correct errors and to make the translations more precise where necessary.
+This \textit{human-in-the-loop} approach will harness the speed of MT systems while maintaining the quality and reliability ensured by domain experts.